backdrop-contrib/nivo_slider/readme.txt

 To install Nivo Slider:

- * Download the latest version of the Nivo Slider jQuery plugin (http://dev7studios.com/nivo-slider/) and extract it to sites/all/libraries or sites/sitename/libraries as you require.
-The extracted folder must be named nivo-slider.
+ * Download the latest version of the Nivo Slider jQuery plugin (http://dev7studios.com/nivo-slider/) and extract it to a /libraries folder in the root of your Backdrop install.
+The extracted folder must be named nivo_slider.
  * Enable Nivo Slider and all of the modules that it requires.
- *Configure the jQuery Update module to use jQuery 1.7 or higher.

 PERMISSIONS
 ------------